Developer Documentation

 }

-As said before, we need to join a room so that we can chat with other peers in that same room.
+We need to join a room so that we can chat with other peers in that same room.
 To do this, the SimplePushToTalk script takes the RoomName parameter given in the Inspector and connects to that room with the JoinRoom function of the instance of the Odin Handler .

 The OdinManager 3d Variant also has a Microphone Reader script attached.
 This script handles microphone input and sends it to all ODIN rooms that the player has joined.
-But, as we only want to send audio input when a specific button is pressed, we’ll get a reference to the MicrophoneReader instance in the Start function and sets the RedirectCapturedAudio to true if audio should be sent (i.e. if Push to Talk is activated and selected button is pressed) or false if no audio should be sent to the server.
+But, as we only want to send audio input when a specific button is pressed, we’ll get a reference to the MicrophoneReader instance in the Start function and set the RedirectCapturedAudio to true if audio should be sent (i.e. if Push to Talk is activated and selected button is pressed) or false if no audio should be sent to the server.

 So, that’s it.
 As you can see, the ODIN 3D Manager handles a couple of settings like client authorization (access key), handles microphone input and sends data to the server if the user has pressed a button.